rafaelherbert/laravel-vue/README.md

 # laravel-vue
-### Um gerenciador de tarefas feito com laravel e vue.js.
+### Um gerenciador de tarefas feito com laravel e vue.js | A Task manager made with laravel and vue.js.

 ![alt text](https://github.com/rafaelherbert/laravel-vue/blob/master/Captura%20de%20Tela%20(334).png)

 Cada uma das requisições do Gerenciador de tarefas é feita com a Ajax.

-Para utilizar o projeto, siga os seguintes passos:
+Each one of the requests on the Task Manages ir made with Ajax.

+To use the project, follow the next steps:

 - [ ] Clone your project
 - [ ] Go to the folder application using cd command on your cmd or terminal